22f3002293/TDS-project1/README.md

 8. **Leader Strength**: We defined "leader strength" as followers divided by (1 + following).
 Top users are those with more followers than people they follow, showing they are key figures who provide valuable work.

-## An Actionable Recommendation for Developers Based on Your Analysis
+## An Actionable Recommendation for Developers Based on my Analysis
 - To grow their following, developers should be more active by creating and sharing public repositories.
 Contributing more projects shows skills and attracts attention from others.
 - Turning on collaboration features like "projects" and "wikis" can boost engagement by making it easier for others to contribute and understand the work.
 - Sharing contact details, like an email address, can make a developer more visible to collaborators or employers.